 Medium and Short Grain Rice tends to be stickier and works well when using chopsticks.

-Wild Rice is a combination of four different rice varieties.
+Wild Rice is technically not a rice but the seed of the grass Zizania palustris.
 It has its own unique texture and flavor.
 It is high in protein and fiber and low in fat.

 - 1 Tablespoon vegetable oil